 Housing rates are inclusive of breakfast and dinner daily in the Villa Natalia cafeteria.
 Students are responsible for their own lunches, snacks, and other non-program meal expenditures.
 Lunches are available for purchase on-campus at the Villa Natalia cafeteria.

-Please see a slideshow of Villa La Pietra gardens and estate here.
+A slideshow of Villa La Pietra details the gardens and estate on the Villa La Pietra website.

 MARK BIBBINS (Director; Poetry) is the author of three books of poems: Sky Lounge (Graywolf Press), which received a 2004 Lambda Literary Award, The Dance of No Hard Feelings (Copper Canyon Press), and They Don’t Kill You Because They’re Hungry, They Kill You Because They’re Full (Copper Canyon), which was named one of the best poetry books of 2014 by Publishers Weekly magazine and a standout book by The Academy of American Poets.
 He has taught in the graduate writing programs of The New School, where he co-founded LIT magazine, and Columbia University, and at Purchase College and the 92nd Street Y. A recipient of a New York Foundation for the Arts fellowship, Bibbins edits the poetry section of The Awl.
 His poems have appeared in such venues as The New Yorker, Poetry, The Paris Review, and four editions of The Best American Poetry.
 He lives in New York City.